saivenky/saivenky.github.io/_posts/2025-04-29-the-80-20-guide-to-git-reflog.md

 git checkout -b feature-linter fb0d211
 ```

-The branch—and your work—are alive again.
+The branch-and your work-are alive again.

-## Scenario 3 – Undo a Bad Force Push
+## Scenario 3 - Undo a Bad Force Push

 1. Note the hash *before* the push: